tomphp/PhpBook/02-getting-up-to-speed-with-php.md

-On one hand this is great; it allows programmers to be to write their code in the way which best fits how they think, lay it out in they way which look the most asthetically pleasing to them, and structure it in the way which they find easiest to navigate.
+On one hand this is great; it allows programmers to be to write their code in the way which best fits how they think, lay it out in they way which look the most aesthetically pleasing to them, and structure it in the way which they find easiest to navigate.

 On the other hand this becomes a total nightmare when you are working with several libraries, all written by different programmers who each have their own